Table of Contents

 Use the Role drop-down to select how you would like to use the database.
 The following Roles are available:

 Role Description Log Database Contains the latest consolidated log entries. (e.g. log entries less than 15 days old).
 Archive Log Database Contains archived consolidated log entries previously saved to the Log Database (e.g. log entries 15 days and older).
 Auxiliary Log Database Contains auxiliary or backup consolidated logs.
 Typically used to view old database backups for auditing purposes.
-History Database Only available when using the File System.
-Contains monitor and report execution history (e.g. execution time, state, and results such as the number of entries downloaded).
+History Database Contains monitor and report execution history (e.g. execution time, state, and results such as the number of entries downloaded).
 None This setting has two purposes.
-First, to be used for Database Monitoring.
-Second, to be used to maintaining database connection settings for later use.
+First, to be used by Database Monitoring Templates.
+Second, to be used to maintain database connection settings for later use.

 - Use the rest of the controls to set the Type specific settings.
 For more information see: